The Monarchy (753 BC - 509 BC)

 Discover the State of Rome’s first political model, which was a monarchical form of government, from 753 BC until 509 BC.

-The most accepted date for the foundation of Rome is 753 BC.
-The first form of government in Rome was monarchical according to the archaeological findings and the legends.
-In the excavations carried out in the Roman Forum, in the Regia, which was the former royal residence, a glass of bucchero was founding dating from the seventh century with the inscription Rex (king).
+In the excavations carried out in the Roman Forum, in the Regia, which was the former royal residence, a glass of bucchero was found dating from the 7th century BC with the inscription Rex (king).
 The word regei was also found on the Lapis Niger, an ancient shrine in the Roman Forum.
 An inscription found beneath the black marble is considered to be a law.

 Romulus, son of the god of war and the daughter of the king Numitor, was the first king of Rome and also its founder, thus the city was called after him.
 He formed the Roman Senate with one hundred men and gave the inhabitants of Rome a body of laws.